lunduniversity/introprog-scalalib/PUBLISH.md

 7. Download the staged jar by clicking on it and selecting the *Artifact* tab to the right and click the Repository Path to download.
 Save it e.g. in `tmp`.

-8. Verify that the staged jar downloaded from sonatype works by running `scala -cp introprog-xxx.jar` and in REPL e.g. `val w = new introprog.PixelWindow`.
+8. Verify that the staged jar downloaded from sonatype works by running `scala -cp introprog_2.12-x.y.z.jar` and in REPL e.g. `val w = new introprog.PixelWindow`.
 The reason for this step is that there has been incidents where the uploading has failed and the jar was empty.
 A published jar can not be retracted even if corrupted according to Sonatype policies.

 9. Click the *Close* icon with a diskett above the repository list to "close" the staging repository.